-D8.8.1 All Foundation modules have a minimum pass mark for assessments.
-The pass mark is 40%.

-- D8.8.2 Where a total module mark equates to a borderline average of 39.5, 49.5, 59.5 etc., the mark will be rounded up to the next integer, e.g. 40, 50, 60, etc. - D8.8.3 For a student to receive a pass on a module they must achieve a minimum Total Module Mark (TMM) (weighted average of the grades achieved for all assessment tasks) of 40%. - D8.8.4 If the TMM is below 40% the module will be deemed a fail and students will be required to resit the failed component(s).
+- D6.8.1 All Foundation modules have a minimum pass mark for assessments.
+The pass mark is 40%. - D6.8.2 Where a total module mark equates to a borderline average of 39.5, 49.5, 59.5 etc., the mark will be rounded up by the student records system to the next integer, e.g. 40, 50, 60, etc. - D6.8.3 For a student to receive a pass on a module they must achieve a minimum Total Module Mark (TMM) (weighted average of the grades achieved for all assessment tasks) of 40%. - D6.8.4 If the TMM is below 40% the module will be deemed a fail and students will be required to resit the failed component(s).
 If a student subsequently fails the resit and the TMM remains below 40% the student will be required to retake the module.
-The maximum number of retakes permitted per module is one. - D8.8.5 Subject boards consider all modules undertaken by students.
-Where a student has failed a module the board determines whether the required action will be a resit of the failed component(s).
-Where a student has already resat a component, the board will not recommend a further resit of that component, and a retake of the module will be required. - D8.8.6 Where a Subject Board has granted a resit of a component(s) within a module, then the student will automatically be scheduled for a resit of the failed components of the module at the next available opportunity. - D8.8.7 Where a student has been withdrawn from a module and therefore failed that module due to a breach of the attendance regulations, the student will be required to retake the module in accordance with the Attendance and Lateness regulations contained in section C4.6 of this handbook.
+The maximum number of retakes permitted per module is one. - D6.8.5 Subject boards consider all modules undertaken by students.
+Where a student has failed a module the board determines whether the required action will be a resit of the failed component(s) to be recommended to the Progression and Finalist Board.
+Where a student has already resat a component, the board will not recommend a further resit of that component, and a retake of the module will be required.
+All Subject Board recommendations are subject to ratification by the Progression and Finalist Board

+- D6.8.6 Where a Progression and Finalist Board has granted a resit of a component(s) within a module, then the student will automatically be scheduled for a resit of the failed components of the module at the next available opportunity following the Progression and Finalist Board. - D6.8.7 Where a student has been withdrawn from a module and therefore failed that module due to a breach of the attendance regulations, the student will be required to retake the module in accordance with the Attendance and Lateness regulations contained in section C4.6 of this handbook.
 The maximum number of retakes permitted per module is one.

-D8.9 Resit Regulations
+D6.9 Resit Regulations

-- D8.9.1 When a student has failed a module at the first attempt, a resit of the failed component(s) may be permitted. - D8.9.2 Students who are suspended due to absences do not have the right to resit any failed component(s) and will be required to retake the module(s).
-The maximum number of retakes permitted per module is one. - D8.9.3 Details of regulations as they apply to individual programmes (e.g. the number of modules/credits that can be resat and examination schedules) are contained within the individual programme handbooks.
-Information on the assessment procedures and weighting of individual assessments are contained in the module outlines. - D8.9.4 The maximum mark obtainable for any module for which a student has completed a resit, is a minimum pass for that module, i.e. the TMM will be capped at 40%.

-- D8.9.5 When required to resit an examination a student must do so at the next available opportunity, i.e. on the next occasion at which the examination is offered. - D8.9.6 When required to resit coursework a student must do so by the deadline given. - D8.9.7 Students who fail a module after a resit will be required to retake the module.
+- D6.9.1 When a degree-seeking or study abroad student has failed a module at the first attempt, a resit of the failed component(s) may be permitted. - D6.9.2 Students who are suspended due to absences do not have the right to resit any failed component(s) and will be required to retake the module(s).
+The maximum number of retakes permitted per module is one. - Details of regulations as they apply to individual programmes (e.g. the number of modules/credits that can be resat and examination schedules) are contained within the individual programme specifications.
+Information on the assessment procedures and weighting of individual assessments are contained in the module outlines. - D6.9.4 The maximum mark obtainable for any module for which a student has completed a resit, is a minimum pass for that module, i.e. the TMM will be capped at 40%. - D6.9.5 When required to resit an examination a student must do so at the next available opportunity, i.e. on the next occasion at which the examination is offered. - D6.9.6 When required to resit coursework a student must do so by the deadline given. - D6.9.7 Students who fail a module after a resit will be required to retake the module.
 The maximum number of retakes permitted per module is one.

-D8.10 Retake Regulations
+D6.10 Retake Regulations